gaurav-raii/Gaurav_Rai.github.io/README.md

 ### Customer segmentation using unsupervised learning methods

-The idea behind customer segmentation for businesses is finding the behavioral patterns in customers for that particular business.
+The idea behind customer segmentation for businesses is finding the behavioral patterns in customers for a business.
 These insights in-turn can really come in handy for targeted marketing and also increasing business productivity.
 The techniques used were:
 K-means clustering algorithm